loykin/apirun/examples/embedded/README.md

 ## Files

-- `main.go` – a minimal program using the public `apimigrate` wrapper API.
+- `main.go` – a minimal program using the public `apirun` wrapper API.
 - `migration/001_check.yaml` – a simple migration with a single Up request.